NovDmytro/mvca/README.md

 Let's create something extraordinary together!

+# Russian invasion of Ukraine

+Novoselskyi Dmytro, presently without a stable home and job due to fleeing Ukraine amidst the Russian aggression, embodies resilience and dedication.
+Despite the immense challenges he faces, his passion for web development remains unwavering.
+Dmytro is committed to contributing his skills to innovative projects, striving to make a positive impact.

+Voronenko Evhen, compelled to change his profession in the wake of the Russian aggression on Ukraine and facing daily risks to his life, stands as a testament to resilience.
+His expertise lies in frontend development, and he is now seeking opportunities to apply his skills in a new context.

+Dmytro and Evhen are open to collaborations that extend beyond professional realms, aiming to contribute to projects that hold deep and meaningful significance.

 # Getting Started
 Explore the framework's components and structure to kickstart your web development journey.
 Refer to the documentation for detailed information on usage, customization, and advanced features.